nithinivi/nithinivi.github.io/_posts/2023-11-15-var-in-java.md

 }
 ```
 ---
-> Developers are not comfortable with type interferncing.
+> Developers are not comfortable with type inferncing.

-Java developers have already embraced intermediated intefered types in streams.
+Java developers have already embraced intermediated infered types in streams.
 In the following code

 ```java
 int maxWeight = blocks.stream()